gomorpheus/morpheus-docs/tools/archives.rst

 Overview
 --------

 Archives provides a way to store your files and make them available for download by your scripts and Users.
-Archives are organized by buckets and can be tied to any existing Bucket or File Share that may be currently integrated (for more on integrating new storage targets, see `storage documentation <https://docs.morpheusdata.com/en/latest/infrastructure/storage/storage.html>`_).
+Archives are organized by buckets and can be tied to any existing Bucket or File Share that may be currently integrated (for more on integrating new storage targets, see storage documentation).
 Thus, storage buckets in public clouds, on networked storage, or even on the appliance itself may be used to host files.

 Archives List Page
 ------------------